jhajagos/PreparedSource2OHDSI/map/prepared_source/cda/README.md

 ## C-CDA and Healthkit CDA to Prepared Source Format to the OHDSI Common Data Model (CDM)

-An individual will see multiple providers across different health systems.
+Most mappings of data to the OHDSI CDM focus on mapping a single institutions EHR (Electronic Health Record) data.
+In reality a person will see multiple providers across different health systems.
 Most patient portals now support export of medical records to the C-CDA format.
 C-CDA is a templated version of the CDA (Clinical Document Architecture) This code is designed to take a collection of C-CDAs (Consolidated Clinical